idi-bd2k/2019-01-11-puerto_rico-R/index.md

 country: "PR"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "sp"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latlng: "18.4036291,-66.0505873"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "Jan 11, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Jan 11-12, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 4:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2019-01-11      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2019-01-12        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Humberto Ortiz, Sofía Meléndez"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Humberto Ortiz-Zuazaga", "Sofía Meléndez"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["TBD"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["patricia.ordonez@upr.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document